 What constitutes suitable travel arrangements covers a wide range of possible scenarios; from taxis, minibuses and escorts, to bus/train passes and even payments to parents for transporting their children themselves; provided in the case of the latter that the parents consent.

 Crucially, however, the travel arrangements must be such that they enable the child to reach school in a condition that allows them to benefit from their education.
-They must also enable the child to travel in reasonable safety and comfort: see paras 34-5 of the Home to School Travel and Transport Guidance 18 July 2014 (“The Statutory Guidance”).
+They must also enable the child to travel in reasonable safety and comfort: see para 80 of the recently updated Travel to School for Children of Compulsory School Age Statutory Guidance for Local Authorities June 2023 (“The Statutory Guidance”).
 The Statutory Guidance further suggests a maximum reasonable journey time of 45 minutes for primary school children, and 75 minutes for secondary school children; although it recognises that this is not always possible.
 Ultimately, suitability will need to be determined on a case by case basis by reference to an individual child’s circumstances including their age and disability.

 If you are unhappy with a decision about transport, there is no right of appeal to the SEND Tribunal, rather any appeal must be made via your local authority’s own internal appeals processs, details of which should be publicly available; usually on their website.